 Use smaller visa alliances to your advantage.
 Mainly as an effort to increase tourism, several countries throughout the world have banded together to form visa alliances and allow ease of travel between them.
 Two alliances, in particular, will benefit us during this trip.

 The first is the KAZA Univisa, an agreement between Zambia and Zimbabwe.
 Essentially, you can enter either country at a major airport or border crossing and request the Univisa upon arrival.
 For $50 USD, you can then travel back and forth between the two countries as often as you want within a 30-day period.
-The only stipulation is that the visa expires immediately if you leave Zambia or Zimbabwe, and reentry into either nation will cost you another $50.
+The only stipulation is that the visa expires immediately if you leave Zambia or Zimbabwe, and reentry into either nation will cost you another $50 USD.

 This visa alliance is largely due to the fact that Victoria Falls lies on the border between the two nations and serves as a major tourist destination and revenue generator.
 You can even walk back and forth between the countries on the Victoria Falls Bridge, with your Univisa serving as documentation each time you pass through border control.